Out of Nowhere (Don Ellis album)

 Out of Nowhere is an album by trumpeter Don Ellis recorded in 1961 but not released on the Candid label until 1988.

 Reception

-The Allmusic site awarded the album 4 stars stating "The players constantly take chances with time but there are few slipups or hesitant moments.
+AllMusic stated: "The players constantly take chances with time but there are few slipups or hesitant moments.
 A fascinating and long-lost session".
-The Penguin Guide to Jazz said "Ellis plays lines and melodic inversions of considerable inventiveness, always striking out for the microtonal terrain he was to colonise later in the '60s".
+The Penguin Guide to Jazz wrote that "Ellis plays lines and melodic inversions of considerable inventiveness, always striking out for the microtonal terrain he was to colonise later in the '60s".